Theta groups and projective models of hyperk\"ahler varieties: Introduction

 In Section~\ref{sec:gruppiteta} we give the details of the definition of the theta group $\cG(\cF)$, we recall the definition of the Heisenberg representation, and we discuss the representation of $\cG(\cF)$ on the space of global sections of $\cF$.

 Section~\ref{sec:compkum} is devoted to the computation of the commutator pairing of line bundles on HK manifolds of Kummer type.
 The main result is Theorem~\ref{thm:compairkum}, which is a more precise version of Theorem~\ref{thm:heisenkum}.
 The proof goes roughly as follows.
 One may reduce to the case of a generalized Kummer because the commutator pairing is invariant under deformation and under birational maps.
-For line bundles on a generalized Kummer associated to an abelian surface $A$ one has to treat two cases: a line bundle \lq\lq coming \rq\rq\ from $A$, and the square root of the line bundle associated to the divisor $\Delta_n(A)$ parametrizing non reduced subschemes of $A$.
-If a line bundle \lq\lq comes\rq\rq\ from $A$, i.e.~it is equal to $\mu_n(\ell)$ where $\ell$ is a line bundle on $A$, one may deform $A$ to a product $C_1\times C_2$ of elliptic curves so that $\ell=\cO_{C_1}(D_1)\boxtimes\cO_{C_2}(D_2)$.
-It follows that it suffices to compute the commutator pairing of $\mu_n(\cO_{C_i}(D_i)$ for $i\in\{1,2\}$.
-The generalized Kummer $K_n(A)$ has two lagragian fibrations $\pi_i\colon K_n(A)\to\PP^n$, and $\mu_n(\cO_{C_i}(D_i)$ is a multiple of $\pi_i^{*}(\cO_{\PP^n}(1))$.
+For line bundles on a generalized Kummer $K_n(A)$ associated to an abelian surface $A$ one has to treat two cases: a line bundle \lq\lq coming \rq\rq\ from $A$, and the square root of the line bundle associated to the divisor $\Delta_n(A)$ parametrizing non reduced subschemes of $A$.
+If a line bundle \lq\lq comes\rq\rq\ from $A$, i.e.~it is equal to $\mu_n(\ell)$ where $\ell$ is a line bundle on $A$ (see Subsection~\ref{subsec:recaponkumm} for the definition of the map $\mu_n\colon H^2(A)\to H^2(K_n(A))$ - since $K_n(A)$ is regular we denote by the same symbol the isomorphism class of a line bundle and its first Chern class), one may deform $A$ to a product $C_1\times C_2$ of elliptic curves so that $\ell=\cO_{C_1}(D_1)\boxtimes\cO_{C_2}(D_2)$.
+It follows that it suffices to compute the commutator pairing of $\mu_n(\cO_{C_i}(D_i))$ for $i\in\{1,2\}$.
+There are two lagrangian fibrations $\pi_i\colon K_n(C_1\times C_2)\to\PP^n$, and $\mu_n(\cO_{C_i}(D_i)$ is a multiple of $\pi_i^{*}(\cO_{\PP^n}(1))$.
 Thus we are reduced to computing the commutator pairing of $\pi_i^{*}(\cO_{\PP^n}(1))$.
 The space of global sections of the latter is identified with the space of global sections of $\cO_{C_i}((n+1)p_i)$, where $p_i\in C_i$ is the zero of the addition law, and hence is the Heisenberg representation of the theta group of the line bundle $\cO_{C_i}((n+1)p_i)$ on the elliptic curve $C_i$.
 From this one gets the commutator pairing of $\pi_i^{*}(\cO_{\PP^n}(1))$.

 Lastly, if $L^{\otimes 2}\cong\cO_{K_n(A)}(\Delta_n(A))$, one proves that the commutator pairing of $L$ is trivial by lifting the action of $T(K_n(A))$ on $K_n(A)$ to an action on the double cover $\wt{K}_n(A)$ of $K_n(A)$ ramified over $\Delta_n(A)$.